 - help your child to recognise good performance, not just results - support your child's involvement at the event and help them to enjoy the sport of canoeing.
-Never force your child to take part in the sport - never punish or belittle a child for losing or making mistakes - publicly accept officials' judgement circulation plan for British Canoeing National Sprint Regattas National Water Sports Centre, Holme Pierrepont, Nottingham Lake between the firish line and the 5km turn buoys at the boathouse end of race proceedings by approaching the start on the course itself.
-The area motor boat pontoon.
-Competitors warming up, or launching from pontoons, the course must also be kept dear. must not cross the racing lanes at any point, nor must they attempt to delay
+Never force your child to take part in the sport - never punish or belittle a child for losing or making mistakes - publicly accept officials' judgement circulation plan for British Canoeing National Sprint Regattas National Water Sports Centre, Holme Pierrepont, Nottingham Lake the course must also be kept clear.